alexjarosch/OpenFOAM-muI/README.md

     rho          2500;
 ```

+For an explanation what the parameters mean and recommended values for a given granular medium, please consult the published 𝜇(I) rheology literature.

 ## Examples

-in the `run` directory you can find two tutorial cases, which are modified version of the OpenFOAM interFoam tutorial case "damBreak".
+in the `tutorials` directory you can find two tutorial cases, which are modified version of the OpenFOAM interFoam tutorial case "damBreak".
 You can run a regularized and a non-regularized version of the examples.

 ## Which Implementation